-The Global Antibiotic Research & Development Partnership (GARDP) accelerates the development and access of treatments for drug-resistant infections.
-Together with private, public and non-profit partners, GARDP works to preserve the power of antibiotics for generations to come.
+The Global Antibiotic Research & Development Partnership (GARDP) accelerates the development and access of treatments for drug-resistant bacterial infections.
+Together with public, private and non-profit partners, GARDP works to preserve the power of antibiotics for generations to come.

 GARDP is acting now to counter antibiotic resistance and save lives

 Antimicrobial resistance (including antibiotic resistance) is one of the top 10 global health threats.
-In 2019, nearly 1.3 million people died as a result of drug-resistant bacterial infections, more than HIV (~860,000) or breast cancer (~700,000).
+In 2019, nearly 1.3 million people died as a result of drug-resistant bacterial infections, nearly as many as HIV and malaria combined.
 If left unchecked, antibiotic resistance may kill as many as 10 million people each year from 2050.

 Impact to date